Srgjan Kerim

 Srgjan Kerim (Срѓан Керим, [sr̩'ɟan kɛ'rim]; Sercan Kerim; born December 12, 1948) is a Macedonian diplomat, economist, former Foreign Minister and President of the 62nd Session of the United Nations General Assembly.
 His term of office began on September 18, 2007 and ended on September 16, 2008.
 He is of Macedonian Turkish descent.

 Education

-Kerim’s academic career started in 1972 at the Faculty of Economics at the University of Belgrade as Assistant and later as Professor in the Department for International Economic Relations.
-He was also a visiting professor at the University of Hamburg (Germany) and at New York University.

-In the course of the last decade he delivered over 100 lectures at international conferences on issues such as globalization, emerging markets, sustainable development, climate change etc. From 2011 until 2014 he was professor of International Economics and International Relations at FON University in Macedonia.
-He is currently teaching Development of Global Businesses at the South East European University in Macedonia.

 Srgjan Kerim holds a Ph.D. in Economic Sciences from the Faculty of Economics at the University of Belgrade.

 Career

 Academic career

 Kerim’s academic career started in 1972 at the Faculty of Economics at the University of Belgrade as Assistant and later as Professor in the Department for International Economic Relations.
 He was also a visiting professor at the University of Hamburg (Germany) and at New York University.

 In the course of the last decade he delivered over 100 lectures at international conferences on issues such as globalization, emerging markets, sustainable development, climate change etc. From 2011 until 2014 he was professor of International Economics and International Relations at FON University in Macedonia.
 He is currently teaching Development of Global Businesses at the South East European University in Macedonia.